ydango/RefactoringFowler/README.md

 # Refactoring Fowler
-A C# translation from JavaScript of the examples in Martin Fowler's "Refactoring" book, 2nd Edition
+A C# translation from JavaScript of the examples in Martin Fowler's "Refactoring" :book:, 2nd Edition

 ## How the Code is translated
-The C# code follows the JavaScript as closely as possible The C# code should be "good style", specifically [ReSharper](https://www.jetbrains.com/resharper) should have no warnings
+The C# code follows the JavaScript as closely as possible

+The C# code should be "good style", specifically [ReSharper](https://www.jetbrains.com/resharper) should have no warnings

 ## Target Environment